 Regardless of the degree sought, all applicants for admission must meet the Graduate School requirements.
 In addition, the department requires:

-1) Three references from persons competent to evaluate the applicant’s potential for graduate work; 2) An essay of three to five double-spaced, typewritten pages identifying the applicant’s goals and particular interests pertinent to the three available fields of study (this essay is extremely important and applicants should attend to it carefully); 3) beyond these requirements, applicants need to show clear evidence of solid preparation before admission.
+1) Three references from persons competent to evaluate the applicant’s potential for graduate work; 2) An essay of three to five double-spaced, typewritten pages identifying the applicant’s goals and particular interests pertinent to the five available fields of study (this essay is extremely important and applicants should attend to it carefully); 3) beyond these requirements, applicants need to show clear evidence of solid preparation before admission.
 This usually includes formal study of the primary language in the area of specialization.
 A minimum score of 304 on the GRE (1100 on the old scale, with 163 on the verbal portion [650 on the old scale]) and a writing sample is also required.
 4) In addition to evidence of preparation and academic promise, the department gives careful consideration to the fit between an applicant’s central scholarly interests and the resources the department and university have to offer.

 How to apply